lgsvl/simulator/README.md

 ## Introduction

-LG Electronics America R&D Center has developed an HDRP Unity-based multi-robot simulator for autonomous vehicle developers.
+LG Electronics America R&D Lab has developed an HDRP Unity-based multi-robot simulator for autonomous vehicle developers.
 We provide an out-of-the-box solution which can meet the needs of developers wishing to focus on testing their autonomous vehicle algorithms.
-It currently has integration with TierIV's [Autoware](https://github.com/lgsvl/Autoware) and Baidu's [Apollo 5.0](https://github.com/lgsvl/apollo-5.0) and [Apollo 3.0](https://github.com/lgsvl/apollo) platforms, can generate HD maps, and can be immediately used for testing and validation of a whole system with little need for custom integrations.
+It currently has integration with The Autoware Foundation's [Autoware](https://github.com/lgsvl/Autoware), [Autoware.auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto) and Baidu's [Apollo Master](https://github.com/ApolloAuto/apollo), [Apollo 6.0](https://github.com/ApolloAuto/apollo/releases/tag/v6.0.0), [Apollo 5.0](https://github.com/lgsvl/apollo-5.0) and [Apollo 3.0](https://github.com/lgsvl/apollo) platforms, can generate HD maps, and can be immediately used for testing and validation of a whole system with little need for custom integrations.
 We hope to build a collaborative community among robotics and autonomous vehicle developers by open sourcing our efforts.

-*To use the simulator with Apollo, first download the simulator binary, then follow the guide on our [Apollo 5.0 fork](https://github.com/lgsvl/apollo-5.0).*
+*To use the simulator with Apollo 5.0, first download the simulator binary, then follow the guide on our [Apollo 5.0 fork](https://github.com/lgsvl/apollo-5.0).*

+*To use the simulator with Apollo 6.0 or master, first download the simulator binary, then follow our [Running with latest Apollo](https://www.svlsimulator.com/docs/system-under-test/apollo-master-instructions/) docs.*

 *To use the simulator with Autoware, first download the simulator binary, then follow the guide on our [Autoware fork](https://github.com/lgsvl/Autoware).*

+*To use the simulator with Autoware.auto, first download the simulator binary, then follow the guide on our [Autoware.auto](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/lgsvl.html).*

 For Chinese-speaking users, you can also view our latest videos [here](https://space.bilibili.com/412295691) and download our simulator releases [here](https://pan.baidu.com/s/1M33ysJYZfi4vya41gmB0rw) (code: 6k91).
 对于中国的用户，您也可在[哔哩哔哩](https://space.bilibili.com/412295691)上观看我们最新发布的视频，从[百度网盘](https://pan.baidu.com/s/1M33ysJYZfi4vya41gmB0rw)(提取码: 6k91)上下载使用我们的仿真器。